 34. Society has attempted to implement it in its laws and governments, but has failed to apply its factual design.

-35. The argument of reductio ad absurdum is based on a theory of logic.
+35. The argument of reductio ad absurdum is based on a theory of logic that is not the prevarication of this philosophy.

-36. This form of logic is known, as dialectics.
+36. This innovative and expositive form of logic is known simply, as dialectics.

 37. Plato used the term to refer to whatever method was recommended, as a vehicle of philosophy.

-38. Zeno was believed to be the prime inventor of this form.
+38. Zeno was believed to be the prime inventor of this incredible form and conception.

 39. It is a simplification that governs our provisional thoughts and actions in just accordance, with our assertive judgement.

-40. Without that judgement, our mind does not distinguish, from what is morally correct or incorrect.
+40. Without that judgement, our mind does not distinguish, from what is morally correct or incorrect and falters to the dedition of our deordination.

-41. Human behaviour is controlled, by the stability of our in esse logic.
+41. Human behaviour is controlled, by the stability of our in esse logic, within our zoetic existence.

 42. If we did not have it, we would be suppressed, by our sustained emotions and instinct, within their inconcinnity.

-43. It was designed to tame those in posse emotions and precise instinct.
+43. It was designed to tame those in posse emotions and precise instinct demonstrated.

-44. We all possess the inner half of ourselves that are the traits of the primitive human being.
+44. We all possess the inner half of ourselves that are the traits, within the microcosm of the primitive human being.

-45. It is what ultimately separates us, from other known primates.
+45. It is what ultimately separates us, from the illustration of other known primates of incompatibility.

 46. It is originally stimulated, by the pattern of thought and is analogous to a mathematical equation.